samuelcalise/CSC411_Assignment2/iii/README.txt

 – Says approximately how many hours you have spent completing the assignment

-This assingment took from 10-15 hours to complete
+This assingment took approximately 17 hours to complete